severusseptimius/Serious-Engine/README.md

 you can copy the *.gro files from the game directory to the repository.
 Not that for running SS:TFE, you don't need the ModEXT.txt file, it's only for SS:TSE.

+Alternativelly, you can simply copy the whole content of the Windows install as base dir, add the `SE1_10.gro` from the repo in the root folder of the install, and then copy the binary built in `Bin` folder

 #### Building (only for SS:TSE)

 Type this in your terminal: